Note: this post has been updated in December 2020

 Eating Out or Eating at Home

-Another problem of the good, the bad, the ugly of American diet is eating out.
-One of the big concerns for us all is when spring and summer roll around we may consider eating out more often.
+Another problem with the good, bad, and ugly American diet is eating out.
+One of the significant concerns for us all is when spring and summer roll around, we may consider eating out more often.
 We generally eat pretty healthily at home, but it can be a bit trickier when eating out.
 I know that from experience as it is difficult for me to find places to eat when we travel.

-A great article which makes the case for eating at home is linked here and I think it is right on because we can control what we put into the food and be sure that we eat healthily!
+A great article that makes a case for eating at home is linked here, and I think it is right on because we can control what we put into the food and be sure that we eat healthily!

 While many restaurants and fast food outlets offer us convincing marketing statements that they offer healthy and nutritional food, studies frequently find that this isn’t the case.
 The sugar and sodium content of most processed foods cause them to be serious threats to our health.
 These are also the same qualities which allow these foods to become addictive.
 It’s not just fast food, either.
 The restaurant industry encourages overconsumption and indulgence in foods that we know to be unhealthy for our bodies.
 Nor is restaurant food as healthy for us as what we would make at home.
 At the same time, the cost of eating out puts a large strain on many of our food budgets.
 Cooking at home is the best choice for having a consistently healthy, budget-friendly diet.
 Many find it to be a rewarding exercise, whether you’re cooking alone or with your loved ones.
 Eating at Home vs. Eating Out

-The science confirms that a diet rich in whole, plant-based foods can help you live to the fullest and still get adequate protein.
-In fact, a growing number of physicians advocate a completely plant-based diet for many of their patients who suffer from diabetes, heart disease, and cancer.
+Science confirms that a diet rich in whole, plant-based foods can help you live to the fullest and still get adequate protein.
+A growing number of physicians advocate an entirely plant-based diet for many of their patients who have diabetes, heart disease, and cancer.
 See foods that can save your life.

 Did you enjoy reading this post?